Medals on wooden table

 Susan Taylor

-Awarded to Susan Taylor, a designer and producer of many of the Society medals featured here.
+Susan Taylor was recognized a designer and producer of many of the Society medals featured here.

 2020